huiwenzh/RNA-seq-analysis/README.md

 ## Overview of the workshop

-* Loading gene expression data unto R environment
+* Loading gene expression data into the R environment
 * Identifying and filtering lowly expressed genes
 * Differential gene expression analysis
 * Exploration of the DE genes